Beat the Price Increases and Save Money on Electricity in 2026

 min reading

-According to the CSO 2023 report into metered electricity consumption in Ireland, the percentage of total electricity consumption used by data centres rose from 5% in 2015 to 21% in 2023 representing a 320% increase.
-This significant increase in consumption demands on the Irish electricity network has in part, along with other factors, contributed to rising prices for domestic electricity customers.
-There are 82 data centres in Ireland, with an additional 14 centres under construction, with planning approval granted for an additional 40 centres.
+According to the CSO 2024 report (released June 2025) into metered electricity consumption in Ireland, the percentage of total electricity consumption used by data centres rose to 22% in 2024 from 5% in 2015.
+This significant demand on the Irish electricity network has, along with other global factors, contributed to sustained pressure on prices for domestic electricity customers.
+Currently, there are 82 operational data centres in Ireland, with 14 more under construction and planning approval granted for an additional 40 centres.

 What are Data Centres in Ireland?